 - (a) Contracting certification is obtained by meeting the standards established for the respective program.
 There are two standards for both the BPAC-C and FAC-C programs: experience and training.
 FAC-C has a third standard, education.
-Per OFPP, agency education waivers to OPM's GS-1102 qualification standard for hiring/selection purposes do not satisfy the education standard for FAC-C. - (b) The experience standard can only be met through performance of relevant duties for the period of time required for that specific certification level.
+Per OFPP, agency education waivers to OPM's GS-1102 qualification standard for hiring/selection purposes do not satisfy the education standard for FAC-C. - (b) The experience standard can only be met through performance of one year of full-time, relevant duties.
 For example, to meet the experience requirements for certification in Contracting (FAC-C), relevant experience would be in the award and administration of contracts.
-The competencies for each certification program are available upon request from the SACM; see also the Federal Acquisition Institute's (FAI's) published competencies (knowledge, skills and abilities necessary for 1102s).
-These should be utilized by employees and supervisors in determining work assignments, mentoring and/or training/education necessary to gain appropriate experience. - (c) Contracting certifications have three Levels corresponding to junior, intermediate, and senior levels of experience.
-For employees occupying the GS-1102 series, the Levels are generally tied to grade ranges representing these experience/skill levels.
+The competencies for each certification program are available upon request from the SAR (Small Agency Representative); see also the FAI's published competencies (knowledge, skills and abilities necessary for 1102s).
+These should be utilized by employees and supervisors in determining work assignments, mentoring and/or training/education necessary to gain appropriate experience. - (c) The Contracting certification has one professional level and offers varying specializations.